 After about 20 minutes, the wood filler is hard enough to work with, but still soft enough to mold.
 If you have a large area or you’re filling in a corner or an edge, this is the perfect time to use a sharp knife or scalpel and meticulously cut and mold the edges and/or corners of the furniture.
 Take your time and be careful.

-Wait at least 6 hours (on the container is says 30 minutes, but I always wait longer to be safe), and sand the area to ensure the surface is smooth.
+Wait at least 6 hours (on the container it says 30 minutes, but I always wait longer to be safe), and sand the area to ensure the surface is smooth.
 As you can see, a lot of the wood filler on the sides is removed at this point and you can see exactly where it will stay.

 Once your furniture piece has been sanded down it is now ready to paint!
 You can also stain it, but if the area of repair is large, it may be obvious that wood filler was used.
 Wood filler is stainable, however, it doesn’t take stain as well as wood (in my opinion) and it stains one solid color, while stain on wood will show wood grain.
 Therefore, if a large area needs wood filler, I will paint instead of stain.